bruvellu/terebratalia-wnts/2-text/wnt.md

 (I--L) Expression of *wnt1* (magenta) and *wnt8* (green) in the mid gastrula (I) and late gastrula (J) in ventral views, late gastrula in an midbody optical section (K), and early larva in dorsal view (L).
 Green and magenta lines highlight the extension and overlap between domains.
 Areas in the tissue where the expression overlaps appear in white.
-Samples oriented with the anterior end to the top.
+Samples oriented with anterior end to the top.
 Black arrowheads indicate the apical--mantle boundary.
 White arrowheads demarcate the mantle--pedicle boundary.
 Scale bars = 20µm.
 ](figures/Fig5.jpg){#fig:doubles width=15cm}

-\newpage

 ![Whole-mount colorimetric *in situ* hybridization of *Terebratalia transversa* Frizzled and Wnt antagonist genes.
-Developmental stages between early gastrula and late larva for *fz1/2/7*, *fz4*, *fz5/8*, *fz9/10*, *sfrp1/2/5*, *dkk5*, and *wif*.
+Developmental stages between late blastula and late larva for *fz1/2/7*, *fz4*, *fz5/8*, *fz9/10*, *sfrp1/2/5*, *dkk5*, and *wif*.
-The samples are oriented with a blastoporal/ventral view and the anterior end to the top, except for *sfrp1/2/5* early gastrula showing the apical pole.
+The samples are oriented with a blastoporal/ventral view and anterior end to the top, except for *sfrp1/2/5* early gastrula showing the animal pole.
 Black arrowheads indicate the apical--mantle boundary.
 White arrowheads demarcate the mantle--pedicle boundary.
 Scale bars = 20µm.
 ](figures/Fig6.jpg){#fig:fzdantag width=15cm}

-\newpage

 ![Whole-mount colorimetric *in situ* hybridization of *Terebratalia transversa* Wnt/PCP pathway components.
 Developmental stages between early gastrula and late gastrula for *dsh*, *dgo*, *pk*, *fmi*, *stbm*, and *jnk*.
+The stainings for *dsh* are underdeveloped (see @fig:s-polarity).
 The samples are oriented in a blastoporal/ventral view (left) and in a lateral view (right).
 Black arrowheads indicate the apical--mantle boundary.
 White arrowheads demarcate the mantle--pedicle boundary.
 Scale bars = 20µm.
 ](figures/Fig7.jpg){#fig:polarity width=15cm}

-\newpage

 ![Summary of *Terebratalia transversa* Wnt signaling landscape during axial elongation.
-(A) Schematic drawing of a late gastrula in ventral view showing the ectodermal expression domains of Wnt, Frizzled, and antagonist genes.
+(A) Late gastrula in blastoporal/ventral view.
-Wnt genes are colored by subfamilies, Frizzled genes by lighter shades of grey, and antagonists by darker shades of grey.
+Schematic drawings of Wnt genes colored by subfamilies, Frizzled genes by lighter shades of gray, and antagonists by darker shades of gray.
-The spatial localization of domains is superimposed on the embryo outline and projected view to highlight the different transcriptional subregions (left), and individualized for the different Wnt genes (right).
+The spatial localization of expression domains is superimposed on the embryo (left) and projected to highlight the individualized Wnt genes within the different transcriptional subregions grouped by germ layer (right).
+The gray boxes show the pattern of individual genes mapped to the embryo for clearer visualization of overlapping domains.
-(B) A late gastrula and early larva samples stained for f-actin showing the different cell shapes between the different body regions and transcriptional subregions of  *T. transversa*.
+(B) Late gastrula and early larva embryos showing the correspondence between Wnt subregions (dashed lines) and the morphological boundaries of the larva.
-Solid lines represent morphological boundaries for the apical, mantle, and pedicle lobes, and dashed lines represent boundaries between transcriptional subregions.
+The samples were stained for F-actin (cell membranes) to highlight the cell shape differences between body regions.
 ](figures/Fig8.jpg){#fig:summary width=15cm}

-\newpage

 <!--TODO: